rustyrussell/syncless/README.md

 - individual writes are atomic
 - writes are observed in order
 - previously visible data is never corrupted
+- fsync is rarely used (only on creation, and when file gets too large)

-Recent writes may be lost on crash or power failure.
+Recent writes may be lost on OS crash or power failure.

 ## When to use this